 How to register for VAT online - Government Gateway ID

-Registering for a VAT online account is easy to complete in just a few steps.
+Signing up for a VAT registration online is straightforward and can be completed in just a few steps:

-- After logging into the system, head to the ‘Get another tax, duty or scheme’ section.
+- After logging into the system, navigate to the ‘Get another tax, duty or scheme’ section.

-- Once you’ve successfully signed up, you will receive a 9-digit number.
-You must include this on all invoices you raise VAT on.
+- Once you’ve successfully signed up, you will receive a 9-digit VAT registration number, which you must include on all invoices you raise VAT on.

-You will also be sent information about when to submit your first return payment and also confirmation of your registration date.
-This will become your effective date of registration.
+- You will also be sent information on when to submit your first return payment and confirmation of your VAT registration date.

 How to register for VAT – VAT1 form

-If you can’t register for VAT online, fill out a VAT1 form.
+If you can’t register for VAT online, you can fill out a VAT1 form.
 This is available for download via the HMRC website.

 You may need to fill out a VAT1 form if:

-- You want to register multiple businesses under various VAT numbers.
+- you want to register multiple businesses under various VAT registration numbers.

-Note: If you choose to print and fill out a physical VAT1 form, you will still need to submit it electronically.
-This is because all newly VAT-registered businesses must submit all VAT returns and VAT payments online.
-Alternatively, you should be able to use an online editor like DocuSign or Adobe to edit and fill out the form electronically.
+Note: If you choose to print and fill out a physical VAT1 form, you will still need to submit it electronically, as all newly VAT-registered businesses must submit VAT returns and payments online.
+Alternatively, you can use an online editor like DocuSign or Adobe to complete the form electronically.

 How much does it cost to register for VAT?

-You’ll be pleased to know that there is no initial cost to you or your business when applying for VAT via the HMRC website in the UK.
+There is no initial cost to you or your business when you apply for VAT via the HMRC website in the UK.

 These are:

-Note: Your VAT return must be compliant with the Making Tax Digital (MTD) legislation.
-This law came into action in April 2022.
-It makes sure that UK businesses are keeping their VAT accounting records.
+Your VAT return must comply with the Making Tax Digital (MTD) legislation.
+This law, which took effect in April 2022, ensures that UK businesses maintain their VAT accounting records digitally.

 Once you are VAT registered, this fee (for an accountant or accounting software) is your business's responsibility to pay.